aerobless/jekyll-photo-gallery/README.md

-# jekyll-photo-gallery
+# Jekyll-Photo-Gallery
-Jekyll plugin to generate nice photo galleries easily.
+With Jekyll-Photo-Gallery you can easily generate a photo gallery for your Jekyll site or blog.
+Jekyll-Photo-Gallery generates a static index and a page for every photo based on the layouts photoIndex.html and photo.html.
+These layouts can be easily adapted to fit the style of your site.
+The photo layout is also automatically enriched with metadata such as photo location (Google Maps), ISO, F and speed values.
+The whole plugin is setup so that new photos can be added with minimal effort.
+Thumbnails are automatically generated with ImageMagick on macOS and Linux.
+(It may work on windows as well, but you need to find out how yourself.)

 #Features
 + Dynamically loaded photo stream
 + Justified gallery layout
 + One URL per picture allows for easy sharing
-+ Optional automatic, integrated thumbnail generation
++ Automatic thumbnail generation (on macOS, Linux)
 + One subpage per picture, ideal for SEO
++ Responsive photo view
-+ Easily adaptable layouts for gallery index & photo page
++ Easily adaptable layouts
-+ Optional Google Maps Geolocation integration
++ Google Maps Geolocation
 + EXIF tag support
-+ Support for albums (coming soon)
++ Support for albums/trips (coming soon)
-+ easily extensible

 ![Example](https://raw.githubusercontent.com/aerobless/jekyll-photo-gallery/master/example.jpg)